CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

 !!!
 Note

-    If you do not know your CSC username, contact servicedesk@csc.fi.
+    If you do not know your CSC username, contact us at servicedesk@csc.fi.